-For a full list of religious and spiritual organizations on campus visit the Religious and Spiritual Life page.
-Northwestern is committed to creating spaces on campus where students can gather, practice, and celebrate their individual identities institutionally and on a student level.
+Northwestern is committed to supporting a diverse and inclusive campus community.
 It's important to us as students that this is important to Northwestern as an institution; to explore Northwestern's diversity and inclusion initiatives and commitments visit the webpage here.